 Evening Activities

 Following your arrival and after checking in and relaxing, gather for a welcome dinner.
-This important meal, which will feature traditional Balinese food, is also your first chance to meet the group.
+Indeed, this important meal, which will feature traditional Balinese food, is also your first chance to meet the group.

 During dinner, however, the guide will hold a program briefing.
 Specifically, the main goal is to talk about the upcoming experiences as well as the learning objectives.
-They will also set expectations for the journey.
+Furthermore, they will also set expectations for the journey.

 Logistics Summary